Graveyard of the Atlantic: Sable Island

-In the age of sail, the danger of Sable Island was due to the shifting sand bars that surround it, and the thick fog in the area due to the close proximity of the cold Labrador Current and warm Gulf Stream current.
-Ships were often pushed onto its shores during storms, resulting in a life-saving station being established there in 1801.
+In the age of sail, the danger of Sable Island was due to the shifting sandbars that surround it, and the thick fog in the area due to the close proximity of the cold Labrador Current and warm Gulf Stream current.
+Ships were often pushed onto its shores during storms, resulting in a lifesaving station being established there in 1801.
 In 1872, the Canadian Government added two lighthouses one on each end of island, which helped reduce the number of wrecks.
-The last shipwreck was the Merrimac, which occurred in 1999.
+The last shipwreck was a yacht named Merrimac, which occurred in 1999.
 With the many advances in modern navigation, the two lighthouses have been decommissioned.

 Due to the strange (and mostly uninhabited) location of Sable Island, Guglielmo Marconi made it an outpost for radio communication experimentation.
 In 1901, Marconi thought this Atlantic island would be a good location for a wireless station for transatlantic communication.

+Cape Cod

+The Lower Cape and Outer Cape sections of Cape Cod have also sometimes been called The Graveyard of the Atlantic or similar appellations.
+About 3,000 shipwrecks have occurred there in recorded history.

+Hazards off of Cape Cod include shifting underwater shoals, thick fog and violent storms.
+The number of wrecks dropped significantly after the opening of the Cape Cod Canal in 1918, as ships could pass through the canal to the sheltered waters of Cape Cod Bay instead of traveling around or past the cape.

+Significant wrecks off of Lower and Outer Cape Cod include the Sparrow-Hawk, which was the first recorded wreck off Cape Cod, in 1626, and which was salvaged in 1863; the Whydah Gally of English pirate Black Sam Bellamy, which sank in 1717 with a large treasure and was not located until 1984, becoming the only fully authenticated Golden Age pirate shipwreck ever discovered; and the HMS Somerset, a 70-gun third-rate ship of the line of the Royal Navy, which wrecked in a storm in 1778.